Robust Label Shift Quantification: Statistical framework

 for all density $q\in\mathcal{Q}$.
 For random variables $X_1,\dots,X_n$ on $(\mathscr{X},\mathcal{X})$, the $\rho$-estimator $\hat{P}(\mathbf{X},\mathcal{Q})$ is any measurable element of the closure (with respect to the Hellinger distance) of the set

 The constant $11.36$ is given by (7) in \cite{baraudrevisited}.
-It does not play an essential role and can be replaced by any smaller positive constant.
+It does not play an essential role and can be replaced by any smaller positive constant, at the cost of a larger constant in the theoretical guarantees.
 It is a technical artefact to ensure $\rho$-estimators are well defined.
-We require $\mathscr{Q}$ to be countable for the same reason, but in practice it will just mean that we take parameters in $\mathbb{Q}^d$ instead of $\mathbb{R}^d$.
+We require $\mathscr{Q}$ to be countable for the same reason, but in practice it will just mean that we consider only rational parameters in $\mathbb{Q}^d$ instead of all the real valued parameters in $\mathbb{R}^d$.
 Since we take the closure with respect to the Hellinger distance in the definition, $\rho$-estimators can also correspond to parameters in $\mathbb{R}^d\backslash\mathbb{Q}^d$.